Cosiamo/cosiamo.github.io/README.md

 # Apprentice Database Submissions from Joshua Becnel
 This site was created by Joshua Becnel to submit the necessary requirements in order to complete the Apprentice Database (Application Development Specialist - Work Processes & Competencies).
+I have already submitted some of the dependencies before I started working on this site, that's why some will be missing from the Table of Contents.
 To view specific submissions, click the corresponding links in the Table of Contents.

 > # Table of Contents
 >> ## Work Processes